hazebam/cv/index.md

    - Working as part of a team.
    - Working to deadlines to ensure goals were met.

-- __Lab assistant to PhD student:__
-- _Responsibilities:_
-   - Take detailed lab notes, keeping a record of over 500 samples.
-   - Following lab safety protocols
-   - Ensuring samples were not contaminated or the order not confused during processing.
-   - Assisting by micropipetting samples and autoclaving lab equipment.
-   - Maintaining a sterile environment and working under a laminar flow hood.
-   - Working alongside the research student to ensure that I was providing the correct support.
-   - Working to deadlines to ensure goals were met.

 ## Scholarships

 - Sheffield Postgraduate Scholarship: __£10,000__